 Tone can also be controlled via X and Y variables, slider bars, or by placing your mouse inside the Tone box.

 Brightness settings include normal, light and dark.
 Intensity and contrast are sliders allowing for finer adjustments.

 All of these adjustments will be "previewed" using a standardized sample image.
 The drop down menu below the pencil photo at right allows you to choose different preview samples.
 What actually happens on your printed image may be different.
 We suggest being judicious with changes and make small test prints when getting started.

-Overall we were pleased with the results.
 You will benefit from well prepared files, which means proper exposure as well as some additional mid-tone contrast.
 Both are helpful in adding the proper amount of intensity and life into a black & white print.

 Canon Pro-100 Printer Driver Tour